Configure GCP Secret Manager Integration

-Secret Stores allow you to use your existing third-party secrets storage tool with strongDM.
+Secret Store integrations allow you to use your existing third-party secret stores with strongDM.
 Your credentials are stored in a tool that is controlled by you, and those credentials are never transmitted to strongDM in any form.
-If you would like to learn more about how Secret Stores work, and why you might wish to use them, please read the Secret Stores Reference.
+If you would like to learn more about how this integration works and why you might wish to use it, please read the Secret Stores Reference.

-This guide will walk you through how to register Google Cloud Platform (GCP) Secret Manager as a secret store in strongDM, and how to use it to connect to resources.
+This guide will walk you through how to integrate Google Cloud Platform (GCP) Secret Manager with strongDM and how to use it to connect to Resources.

 Set up GCP Secret Manager